-In an industry like trucking, a few bad mistakes when recruiting truck drivers can set a company back significantly, leaving your trucks unoccupied shortly after you fill them.
-Here are 3 mistakes to avoid when recruiting truck drivers for you CDL jobs.
+In an industry like trucking, a few bad mistakes when recruiting truck drivers can set a company back significantly.
+As a result, you might find yourself leaving your trucks unoccupied shortly after you fill them.
+Here are 3 mistakes to avoid when recruiting truck drivers for your CDL jobs.

 1. Stop Having a Long Response Time